ArGilfea/TRU-IMP/ReadMe.md

 ### Reflection
 This will reflect the whole segmentation along an axis centered on the center of mass.
 The choice of axis will determine along which axis the segmentation is reflected, 0 being axis, 1 being coronal, and 2 being sagittal.
+### Flip All
+This will flip the image and all the segmentations along a specific spatial axis.
+This is useful when the loading doesn't bring the image in the good direction.
 ## Error Bar Schemes:
 ### Linear Shift:
 This will take a given segmentation and shift it by